OpenKNX/OFM-ConfigTransfer/doc/Serializisation-Format.md

 * SHOULD support multiple channels in one package
 * SHOULD support module base configuration
 * OPTIONAL: support a form of compression
+* SHOULD: support check of completeness
+* SHOULD: support a checksum to detect modification in transfer
+* OPTIONAL: support a signature to detect other modification
+* OPTIONAL: include meta-data of export
+  * OPTIONAL: include export-time
+  * OPTIONAL: include device info, as far as available in ETS
+* SHOULD: support individual serialisation
+  * MUST be detectable from importer

 ## Contents
 * Format-Specifier